AbdulbakiDEMIR/AbdulbakiDEMIR/README.md

 ### What we are doing now

-I'm studying at Marmara University 🧑‍🎓 and work as a freeLancer 🆓.
+I'm studying at Marmara University 🧑‍🎓.